-Sleep Quality: Three questions are included about sleep in the last month: how often it takes more than 30 minutes to fall asleep at night, how often person had trouble falling back asleep on nights he/she woke up, and how often he/she took medication to sleep.
+Sleep Quality: Three questions are included on sleep in the last month: how often it takes more than 30 minutes to fall asleep at night, how often person had trouble falling back asleep on nights he/she woke up, and how often he/she took medication to sleep.
 Response categories are: every night, most nights, some nights, rarely, never.

 COVID-19: In Round 10, at the beginning of the HC section, SPs and proxies were asked: "This year, we'd like to start with a question about the coronavirus or COVID-19 outbreak.
 Briefly, in your own words, would you like to share how the outbreak has been affecting {your/SP's} life?"
-The response to this item has been transcribed and has been made available in the NHATS Restricted Data Repository (described in Section III.A).
-In Round 11, questions were added about COVID-19 diagnosis, testing, symptoms, symptom intensity, duration of symptoms/health effects, and vaccination (whether the SP received a vaccine, the month, and if not, if they tried to get vaccinated).
+The response to this item has been transcribed and is available in the NHATS Restricted Data Repository (described in Section III.A).
+A public use file based on the transcribed responses will also be made available.